Contact person

 - Optional visits to SEEL in Gothenburg or RISE’s battery safety lab in Borås (transport provided)

 Gain visibility among key decision-makers in the battery industry.
-Choose from packages including exhibition space, lunch, dinner, or coffee break sponsorships.
+Choose from packages including sponsorships for exhibition space, lunch, dinner, or coffee breaks.
 Read more about partner packages 2026.

 Ilka Van Dalwigk